Is ADHD a Disability? Your Legal Rights at Work

-If you think that people with attention deficit hyperactivity disorder (ADHD) have certain rights that protect them in the workplace, you’re absolutely correct.
+Adults with ADHD have certain rights that protect them in the workplace.
 But just what are these rights?
 How do you make the most of them?
-Carl Sherman, Ph.D., put these and other questions to Robin Bond, a Philadelphia-based attorney, who has more than a decade of experience in employment law, and who serves as an advisor to the national Adult Attention Deficit Disorder Association.
+Here, we get legal answers from Robin Bond, a Philadelphia-based attorney, who has more than a decade of experience in employment law and who serves as an advisor to the national Attention Deficit Disorder Association.

 Not quite.
 The law requires reasonable accommodations.
 These are things that don’t pose an undue hardship to the employer — things that aren’t outrageously expensive or burdensome to the business.